You are here

 “There’s nothing like this.
 It’s a unique ecosystem.
 At Olympic (National Park), you have this rain forest.
 There are the mountains at Hurricane Ridge, and there’s a totally amazing shoreline to explore,” said Mackey.
 “I have not been to a (national) park that has such a diverse collection of (environments).
 I’ve made multiple trips to the area, and I’ll be back.
 It’s the kind of place that needs to be seen; it’s so wild and untouched.
 It’s, well, it’s just a spiritual experience; almost ethereal.”

 Mackay was right.
-There are only five rain forests in the United States: at Hawai'i Volcanoes National Park, Chugach and Tongass national forests on the Kenai Peninsula, Alaska; the Hoh Rain Forest; Redwoods National Park; and small glens scattered through the Appalachian Mountains of North Carolina.
+There are only five rain forests in the United States: at Hawai'i Volcanoes National Park, in the Chugach and Tongass national forests in Alaska; the Hoh Rain Forest; Redwoods National Park; and small glens scattered through the Appalachian Mountains of North Carolina.

 According to the National Geographic Society, rain forests have been around for more than 70 million years, and some of today’s tropical rain forests date back that far.
 A rain forest occurs when there is high annual rainfall.